 - •Become a better athlete

 - World-class sprinter Carl Lewis once said “My best year of track competition was the first year I ate a vegan diet.”
-Balanced plant-based diets rich in beans, peas, whole grains, nuts, seeds, vegetables and soy products provide all the protein needed for the best levels of strength and stamina.
+Balanced plant-based diets rich in organic non-GMO beans, peas, whole grains, nuts, seeds, vegetables and soy products provide all the protein needed for the best levels of strength and stamina.
 While protein is an essential nutrient, our bodies do not require the extreme amounts that 8 ounce steaks and protein supplements provide.
 Contrary to popular belief, the average person only needs 1 calorie out of every 10 to come from a protein source.
-In fact, daily meat and dairy consumption often pack too much protein punch, which adds on the fat and actually reduces bone strength (“Are Dairy Products the Answer to Osteoporosis?”).
+In fact, daily meat and dairy consumption often pack too heavy of a protein punch, which adds on the fat and actually reduces bone strength (“Are Dairy Products the Answer to Osteoporosis?”).

 - •Slim down on food costs